Orange066/EndmemberNet/README.md

 ### 5. Demo

 Copy `detection/runs/train/unmixing/weights/best.pt` to `checkpoints/detection/`, and copy `segmentation/train_log/checkpoints/detection/multimodal.pkl` to `checkpoints/segmentation/`.
-Then, download the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet, and 'tar -xzvf' the file and put the folder in the root directory of EndmemberNet.
+Then, download the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet, and unzip the file and put the folder in the root directory of EndmemberNet.
 The path should be structured as follows:

 ```
 exampledata/